 A Family Owned Business

-Established in 1978, C&M Seeds — “Ontario’s Wheat Company” — introduced hard red winter wheat to Ontario and today is the leading supplier of wheat seed in eastern Canada, including both winter and spring varieties.
+Established in 1978, C&M Seeds — “Ontario’s Wheat Seed Company” — introduced hard red winter wheat to Ontario and today is the leading supplier of wheat seed in eastern Canada, including both winter and spring varieties of wheat.
 From its inception, the company has specialized in this high-value wheat segment and continues to bring leading wheat genetics to growers in eastern Canada.
 C&M Seeds has introduced all new classes of wheat to Ontario other than Soft White Winter Wheat.

 How it All Began